 “The most popular naturalistic theory of the Plagues of Egypt began in 1957 with Greta Hort, a scholar of medieval English literature and religion, who published a theory explaining the Plagues as an interconnected series of catastrophic natural events.
 This “ecological domino” effect started with a Plague of Blood consisting mainly of a massive “red tide” of algae in the Nile River plus red mud…” [20]

 Some have suggested that for this to be a real test of faith, there had to be an element of doubt within it.
-Perhaps this naturalistic explanation aided Pharaoh in rejecting the evidence that there was a Primal Cause, a Creator who had power over all the forces of nature and so-called ‘gods’ of Egypt.
+Perhaps this naturalistic explanation aided Pharaoh in rejecting the evidence that there was a Primal Cause, a Creator who had power over all the forces of nature and the so-called ‘gods’ of Egypt.
 Ultimately, we cannot know the scientific mechanism of how HaShem caused the plagues, but we do know that He caused them.
 While this naturalistic domino effect theory is disputed and unproven, it does not discount their miraculous nature.
 Explaining the how does not discount the Who.
 This applies to all areas of faith and science.

 For example, when the Torah says the river became blood, this does not exclude the possibility of a red algal bloom as an explanation.
 We have the principle of dibberah Torah k’lashon bnei Adam, the Torah speaks in the language of man.
 Biblically, for the river to have become “blood”, it does not require platelets and plasma to be literally flowing through it.
 While it could be literal, methods of Jewish interpretation do not require this.